NurFakhiraMohdSaufi/Chat-App/README.md

 This will start the app in development mode.

-Open [Local Host](http://localhost:3000) in your browser to interact with the Chatify.
+Open [](http://localhost:3000) in your browser to interact with the Chatify.

 ### Steps to upload